-2. Raise the state tobacco tax currently at .44 per pack; and
+- Raise the state tobacco tax currently at 44 cents per pack; and

-3. Raise the age of sale for all tobacco products to 21 years old.
+- Raise the sales age for all tobacco products to 21 years old.

-The American Lung Association in North Dakota will continue its work in 2017 to educate both state and local decision makers about the benefits of a higher tobacco tax, increasing the sales age for tobacco products to 21 and keeping the current comprehensive tobacco control program fully-funded.
+The American Lung Association in North Dakota will continue its work in 2019 to educate both state and local decision makers about the benefits of a higher tobacco tax and increasing the sales age for tobacco products to 21

 Sign up for the latest lung health news sent right to your inbox.